Universal vaccine mandates make sense

 Children under 12 are the only age demographic unable to receive the vaccine, and they are increasingly the ones getting sick.
 That adds greater urgency to tackling this unpredictable and ever-evolving virus.

 The response to the governor’s measure highlights just how far we’ve come in recent months.
-Small protests notwithstanding, many impacted health care providers expressed their immediate support.
+Small protests notwithstanding, many affected health care providers expressed their immediate support.

 State Superintendent of Public Schools Chris Reykdal urged Islee to expand the mandate for all public school employees, and Washington’s teachers union leaders indicated that they, too, are on board if it will help control the pandemic.